 A large outbreak in South America brought zika to the world’s attention in 2015.
 The epidemic has since waned but this infection, like dengue and chikungunya, remains a risk for travellers and the same measures to prevent mosquito bites should be used.

-Whilst you're away avoid mosquito bites by:
+While you're away, avoid mosquito bites by:

 Seek medical advice immediately whilst away, and when back in the UK, if you become unwell.
 Mention that you have travelled to a malaria endemic area.